Fight Inflammation With These Anti-Inflammatory Recipes

 Nuts are packed with a big nutritional punch in a small package.
 By snacking on nuts, you get anti-inflammatory benefits from fiber, calcium, magnesium, zinc, vitamin E, and omega-3s.
 The nuts with the highest levels of these nutrients are almonds, peanuts, pistachios, hazelnuts, and walnuts.
 Not only are nuts a great snack on the go, but you can add them to your morning muesli for more flavor and texture.

 A high-fiber diet is beneficial to a healthy gut.
 When you have a healthy gut, your body can absorb all the good nutrients you are feeding it.
 High-fiber foods also increase the good bacteria in your gut, which release substances in your body to soothe inflammation.
 High-fiber foods include beans, broccoli, berries, avocados, apples, and dried fruits.
 You will find the most fiber in unprocessed foods.

 Which Foods Worsen Inflammation?

-Not surprisingly, foods that are generally thought to be bad for our health are foods that worsen inflammation.
+Not surprisingly, the foods that are generally thought to be bad for our health are foods that worsen inflammation.
 These foods usually include highly processed or sugary foods.
 When our diets are filled with inflammatory foods, our body can end up having chronic inflammation, which makes us tired, lethargic, and in overall poor health.

 Fried or Processed Foods

-Sugary Drink and Candy
+Sugary Drinks and Candy

-Red meat includes beef, pork, venison, and lamb to name a few.
+Red meat includes beef, pork, venison, and lamb, to name a few.
 Meats from these animals are high in saturated fats, which cause inflammation in fat tissue.